What is Beckwith-Wiedemann syndrome?

 What causes BWS?

 BWS is a genetic condition related to changes in the genes (in an area called the short arm) of chromosome 11 (11p15.5).
 This is the area of the chromosome where two genes are located: insulin-like growth factor II (IGF-2) and cyclin-dependent kinase inhibitor (CDKN1C).
-In most cases (about 85%), the genetic changes that cause BWS happen sporadically (occurs by chance) in families where there is no history of the condition.
+In about 85% of cases, the genetic changes that cause BWS happen sporadically (occurs by chance) in families where there is no history of the condition.
 In about 10% to 15 % of cases, the genetic changes may be inherited.
 This means that the risk for BWS can be passed from generation to generation in a family.
 The genetic mechanisms that cause gene mutations (alterations) resulting in BWS are complex.

 How is BWS inherited?